 While the preset labels are an okay place to start for beginners, they only allow for limited control over the feed.
 The best way to accurately reflect your business interests is to create your own criteria.

-Optimizing a product feed is harder than it sounds.
+Optimising a product feed is harder than it sounds.
 Why?
 Mostly because creating a repeatable process and sticking to it becomes harder as more products are added to your store.
 You might say it’s a good problem to have (because it does mean your revenue is growing), but the manual work involved – in keeping campaigns and product types updated and running smoothly – does pose a challenge.
 Hopefully these tips are not too hard to implement on an on-going basis!